 These updates come with a major rank shift in the SERP with a few websites seeing a spike in organic rankings while others experience a dip.

 Google has not yet confirmed if the algorithm update rolled out during the second week of January is a core or a broad core update.
-However, the update seems to have made drastic changes to the results shown in featured snippets.
+However, the update seems to have made drastic changes to the results shown in the featured snippets.

 In addition to the news websites, the “Google Newsgate Algorithm Update 2019” has also affected blogs in niches such as sports, education, travel, government, and automotive sites.